kalikichandu/Python-NLP/DateTime/README.md

-Python program to idetify the Date Time words in the Input String.
+Python program to identify the Date Time words in the Input String.

 Tested Sample Texts are below: